signorpipo/wle-pp/wle_pp/wle_pp_bundler/README.md

     * a ready to use gameplay feature to grab and throw objects
   - FSM
     * a simple but powerful finite state machine, your best friend when developing a game
+  - Array Extension
+    * add to the Array object lots of functions that makes it easy to work with `vec3`, `quat` and more
+  - Debug Draw
+    * easily draw some debug object in the scene using functions like `PP.myDebugVisualManager.drawLine`, `PP.myDebugVisualManager.drawArrow` or `PP.myDebugVisualManager.drawRaycast`
+	* this is also available in a non debug mode by using `PP.myVisualManager`, even though the quick draw methods like `drawLine` are not available
   - Console VR
     * a tool that let you see the console even when u are inside the VR session
   - Easy Tune